The Department of Public Safety

 The Department of Public Safety (DPS) provides uniformed security officers on campus and telecommunications staff in the office 24 hours a day, 365 days a year.
 The department maintains regular foot and cruiser patrol of campus and responds to emergencies.
 The Department of Public Safety reports to the Dean of the College.
 Public Safety Officers do not have powers of arrest but work closely with local law enforcement agencies.
 Public Safety Officers have the authority to stop individuals on campus and to request identification.
 Public Safety also have the authority to issue parking tickets and Notice of Trespass.

-The department's staff includes the Director of Public Safety, Associate Director of Public Safety (1 Full time, 1 Part time) Patrol Supervision Support and Special Projects Manger, Telecommunications Manager and Technical Support Specialist, On-Call Manager and Trainer, Sergeants (2 full time), an Administrative Assistant, Patrol Officers (11 full time), Telecommunications staff (6 full time, 3 part time, 4 on call), Art Museum Monitors (4 part time, 3 spare monitors), seasonal Midd Rides drivers, and on-call Special Events Staff.
+The department's staff includes the Director of Public Safety, 2 Associate Directors of Public Safety (1 Full time, 1 Part time) Patrol Supervision Support and Special Projects Manger, Telecommunications Manager and Technical Support Specialist, Sergeants (2 full time), an Administrative Assistant, Patrol Officers (11 full time), Telecommunications staff (6 full time, 3 part time, 4 on call), Art Museum Monitors (4 part time, 3 spare monitors), seasonal Midd Rides drivers, and on-call Special Events Staff.
 Public Safety also hires students for Midd Rides.

 The DPS maintains two fully equipped patrol vehicles.
 Through the use of these vehicles, foot patrol and seasonal bike patrol, officers patrol the College's buildings and grounds.
 All officers carry radios and are CPR, First Aid and Automated External Defibrillator certified.
 The officers attend workshops and training seminars relevant to campus security and safety.
 These training sessions are provided by professionals in the fields of security, law enforcement, and emergency medical response.
 Additionally, many of the staff at the Department of Public Safety have extensive prior experience in law enforcement, safety, security work, emergency medical and fire response.